-Applicants assessed as being overcrowded and one bedroom short of their needs where they permanently reside
+Applicants assessed as being one bedroom short of their needs where they permanently reside

-4.4.6.
-Insecure Tied Accommodation (not compoundable)

-Applicants who are living in accommodation tied to their employment and who have received a formal notice to quit from their employer and where the loss of employment is through no fault of the applicant.
+4.4.6 Insecure Tied Accommodation (not compoundable) Applicants who are living in accommodation tied to their employment and who have received a formal notice to quit from their employer and where the loss of employment is through no fault of the applicant.
 This category includes members of the armed forces in married quarters and agricultural workers.
 Priority category will only be given where there is clear documentary evidence that the employer is terminating the employment and the use of the accommodation in the near future.

-4.4.7.
-Insecure Private Rented Accommodation (not compoundable)

-Tenants of private landlords where the landlord is taking action to recover possession of the property and has demonstrated a real intention to proceed to eviction.

-Before priority for priority for living in insecure accommodation can be given documentary evidence of the date of eviction will be needed by the Council, depending on the type of tenancy or licence held.
+4.4.7 Insecure Private Rented Accommodation (not compoundable) Tenants of private landlords where the landlord is taking action to recover possession of the property and has demonstrated a real intention to proceed to eviction.
+Before priority for Insecure Accommodation can be given documentary evidence of the date of eviction will be needed by the Council, depending on the type of tenancy or licence held.
 The landlord must have shown a real intention to proceed with an eviction.
 Evidence of Court proceedings for Possession may be required to establish a genuine intention.

-4.4.8.
-Band 4 Upgrade

-Any applicant who qualifies for at least two compoundable categories in Band 4.
+4.4.8 Band 4 Upgrade Any applicant who qualifies for at least two compoundable categories in Band 4.

-4.5.
-Band 4 (Moderate Housing Need)

-4.5.1.
-Moderate Social or Welfare Needs

-Applicants assessed as having a moderate level of social or welfare need arising from their housing situation, and awarded this priority under the Exceptional Circumstances Panel protocols.

-Including:

-- Qualifying social housing tenants living outside of the City applying for inclusion on the General Register List who are assessed as needing to move to Oxford for employment.
-Where being unable to move to Oxford would otherwise cause hardship (see Appendix IV Right to Move) and similar employment is not available closer to their current location and they do not fall into a higher reasonable preference group/priority band and they would otherwise fall into Band 5. - Applicants considered to have Deliberately Worsened their Circumstances by an action or inaction who would normally fall into a reasonable preference group in a higher band and still qualify for inclusion on the housing register (see Section 2.6.3 for more details). - Homeless applicants found to be intentionally homeless who still qualify for inclusion on the Housing Register and former homeless applicants on the homeless list who have refused an out of area offer without good reason in the last 12 months since the homeless duty was discharged (see Section 5.13.1 for more details) .

-4.5.2.
-Moderate Health or Disability Needs

-Applicants assessed as having a moderate level of housing need as a result of health problems or a disability, and awarded this priority under the Health and Housing Assessment protocols.
+4.5 Band 4 (Moderate Housing Need) 4.5.1 Moderate Social or Welfare Needs Applicants assessed as having a moderate level of social or welfare need arising from their housing situation, and awarded this priority under the Exceptional Circumstances Panel protocols.
+Including: Qualifying social housing tenants living outside of the City applying for inclusion on the General Register List who are assessed as needing to move to Oxford for employment.
+Where being unable to move to Oxford would otherwise cause hardship (see Appendix IV Right to Move) and similar employment is not available closer to their current location and they do not fall into a higher reasonable preference group/priority band and they would otherwise fall into Band 5.
+Applicants considered to have Deliberately Worsened their Circumstances by an action or inaction who would normally fall into a reasonable preference group in a higher band and still qualify for inclusion on the housing register (see Section 2.6.3 for more details).
+Homeless applicants found to be intentionally homeless who still qualify for inclusion on the Housing Register and former homeless applicants on the homeless list who have refused an out of area offer without good reason in the last 12 months since the homeless duty was discharged (see Section 5.13.1 for more details).
+4.5.2 Moderate Health or Disability Needs Applicants assessed as having a moderate level of housing need as a result of health problems or a disability, and awarded this priority by the Health and Housing Assessment protocols